Every season, pro shop staff test ride dozens of new skis from various manufacturers, carefully evaluating their performance.

 Shugakuso Hokkaido University store staff member Minoru Kojiguchi

-He has over 20 years of BC experience and spends about 60 days on the snow during the season.
-With a wealth of experience as his backbone, he also gives accurate advice on backcountry gear.
-He has extensive knowledge not only of skiing equipment but also of items that help with mountain activities.
-The best day of the 23rd season was on Mt.
+With over 20 years of experience in backcountry skiing, he spends approximately 60 days a season on the snow.
+His extensive experience provides accurate advice on backcountry gear.
+He possesses deep knowledge not only of skiing equipment but also of items that assist in mountain activities.
+His best day of the 2023 season was at Mt.
 Tokachi in January.
-It was cold, approaching minus 30 degrees Celsius, but the mountain was clear and windless.
-It was so cold that skiing was difficult, but the snow and scenery were impeccable.
+It was nearly -30°C, but the mountain was clear and windless.
+While the extreme cold made skiing difficult, the snow and scenery were absolutely perfect.

-searches for snow in ski resorts, backcountry, and other fields, and skis for a total of about 100 days a season.
-Utilizing his competitive skiing experience, he is well-known for his gear selection that allows for high-quality turns.
-His unforgettable mountain trip of the 23rd season was to Kamoidake International Ski Resort in late December.
-He says that the powder and mash heaven was the perfect environment for a freeskier.
+He skis about 100 days a season in search of snow, regardless of the field, whether it's a ski resort or the backcountry.
+Leveraging his competitive skiing experience, he has a reputation for selecting gear that produces high-quality turns.
+His most unforgettable mountain trip of the 2023 season was to Kamoi-dake International Ski Resort in late December.
+He says the powder and mash conditions were perfect for freeskiers.
 Born in 1992.
-Instagram @ kj_kato
+Instagram:@kj_kato

 Paddle Club Sapporo Oyachi Branch